-Getting a Minnesota FHA loan is a great way to buy a home or refinance an existing home loan.
-These loans have been around for many years and are a popular mortgage for first time home buyers.
+Getting an FHA mortgage is a great way to buy a home or refinance an existing mortgage.
+The FHA program has been around for many years and is a popular mortgage for first time home buyers.

-The acronym FHA stands for Federal Housing Authority.
+The acronym FHA stands for the Federal Housing Administration.
 This organization began in the year 1934.
 At that time America was suffering through the end of the Great Depression and many citizens were still renters.

 The government reasoned that if the number of homeowners could increase, more neighborhoods would stabilize, families would be started and the overall economy would improve.

 The main feature of the FHA program was the Mortgage Insurance Premium.
 This fee would be charged on all loans in two ways; (1) as an upfront fee at the beginning of the mortgage and (2) as a small monthly amount.
 This Premium would allow FHA to provide funds for future mortgages and also protect lenders against loss in case some homeowners were not able to make their payments.

 With the guaranty of the loan being covered through the Premium, banks felt more comfortable offering this mortgage.
 Rates dropped, terms lengthened and the number of homeowners rose over time.

 Getting FHA financing can be accomplished by meeting several requirements.
 The good thing is that banks, credit unions, and mortgage lenders have the ability to offer FHA loans.
 This means that borrowers are not relying on the federal government to handle and approve the application.

 Here are the basic loan requirements for getting approved for FHA.

 As little as 3.5% of the home’s price as a down payment is required.
 The money may come from traditional sources such as checking, savings, retirement, CD, stock or bond investments, and other financial institution accounts.